makrai/notes/levin05-ch3-current.md

     recipient and theme arguments of dative verbs
   * She associates it with the semantic characterization of certain arguments,
-    * it is important to establishing a link between the semantic and discourse characterizations of the arguments of dative verbs.
+    * it is important to establishing a link between the semantic and discourse characterizations of the arguments of dative verbs
 * the components of meaning that enter into the proto-roles overlap significantly with those proposed in previous discussions of agent/pat
   * also figure in the more structured lexical semantic representations that are